Authors & Events

-Lynne Cox was born in Boston, Massachusetts, and grew up in Los Alamitos, California, where she presently lives.
-She has held open-water swimming records all over the world, for among others, the fastest crossing of the English Channel (at age… More about Lynne Cox
+LYNNE COX was born in Boston, Massachusetts, and grew up in Los Alamitos, California.
+She set open-water swimming records all over the world, swimming without a wet suit.
+She was inducted into the International Swimming Hall of Fame.
+Her articles have… More about Lynne Cox

 Visit other sites in the Penguin Random House Network

 Stay in Touch

 Start earning points for buying books!
 Just for joining you’ll get personalized recommendations on your dashboard daily and features only for members.